DevOsamaIslam/async-handler/readme.md

 import { asyncHandler } from "async-handler-ts"
 ```

 The `asyncHandler` function takes a single argument, which is the asynchronous function you want to handle.
-It returns a promise that resolves to an array containing the result and error (if any) of the function execution.
+It returns a promise that resolves to a tuple (array of just two elements) containing the result and error (if any) of the function execution.

 Here's an example of how to use `asyncHandler`: